Wild Cherry / Bird Cherry / Sweet Cherry

 Anbautipps

-Sweet cherry likes an airy, full-sun site with rather loamy, deep, slightly calcareous soil.
-Avoid late frost-prone sites because of early bloom.
-Wet and acidic, sandy soils increase risk of frost damage.
-Relatively high space requirement (4-6 m high and wide).
+The sweet cherry likes an airy, full-sun location with rather loamy, deep, slightly calcareous soil.
+Avoid locations prone to late frost due to early flowering.
+Wet and acidic, sandy soils increase the risk of frost damage.
+Relatively large space requirement (4-6 m high and wide).
 Planting depth: as deep as in the pot.
-If necessary, secure with support rod.
-Then tamp down soil and water well.
+If necessary, secure with a support rod.
+Then firm the soil and water well.
 Water during dry periods.
 Mulch with compost and horn shavings in spring.
-Annual maintenance pruning: after harvest, thin out crown.
-Most varieties need pollinator, as they are not self-pollinating.
-Harvest: when fruits have reached varietal coloration and can be easily detached, pick with stem.
+Annual maintenance pruning: after the harvest, thin out the crown.
+Most varieties require a pollinator as they are not self-fertile.
+Harvest: when fruits have reached the color typical of the variety and can be easily detached, pick with stalk.
 Shading or painting the trunk white prevents frost damage to the bark.

 Schlechte Nachbarn